 2. PRESENTATION OF CASE

-A 7 year old mixed breed dog weighing 7.3 kg was brought to the Veterinary Clinical Complex, Selesih, Aizawl, Mizoram with Out Patient Department (OPD) number 1729 on 24th September 2023.
-The dog was having a history of severe itching over the whole body area since one year along with alopecia, lichenification of the skin, presence of fleas on the body, inappetence, erythema, excoriation, patches, crusts and foul odour.
+A 7 year old mixed breed dog weighing 7.3 kg was brought to the Veterinary Clinical Complex, Selesih, Aizawl, Mizoram with a history of severe itching over the whole body area since one year along with alopecia, lichenification of the skin, presence of fleas on the body, inappetence, erythema, excoriation, patches, crusts and foul odour.
 Clinical examination was conducted and observed that animal was active and alert, having rectal temperature of 101.50F and with a normal mucus membrane colour.

-After recording complete case history, laboratory examinations were performed on skin scraping, skin swab accompanied by haematological examination and molecular test.
+After recording thecomplete case history, laboratory examinations were performed on skin scraping, skin swab accompanied by haematological examination and molecular test.
 Skin scraping examination revealed absence of any external parasites.
 Skin swabs were inoculated in the nutrient broth and then streaked on to the nutrient agar plate and kept in the incubator at 370C for 24 hours for colony development.
 Large round golden-yellow colour colonies were observed.The colonies were identified by using Gram staining and found clusters of Gram-positive bacteria indicating of Staphylocopccus aureus (S. aureus).
 Polymerase Chain Reaction (PCR) was done to detect S. aureus using the standard protocol[4].
 The published primers for nuc gene were used to detect S. aureus [5].
 PCR results were found positive for S. aureus at 280 base pair (bp), as shown in fig 1.
 Haematological analysis showed all the parameters were within the normal range (Table 1).